 Removing applications is very similar to installing them.
-First find the installed software in Ubuntu Software Center.
-You can click on the Installed button which will show all the installed software listed in different categories.
+First, find the installed software in the Ubuntu Software Center.
+You can click on the Installed button to see all installed software listed by categories.
 Scroll down to the application you wish to remove.
-If you click on the arrow next to Installed button, you will find a list of software providers, which can help you to narrow your search.
-You also can enter keywords in the Search field to quickly find installed software, or you can search by date in the History tab (more on History below).
+If you click on the arrow next to the Installed button, you will find a list of software providers, which can help you narrow your search.
+You can also enter keywords into the Search field to quickly find installed software, or you can search by date in the History tab (more on History below).